Dr Bogle and Mrs Chandler mystery

-As recently as 2006 there has been a new theory.
-This theory suggested that in the early hours of the morning there was an eruption of hydrogen sulphide gas from the polluted river causing potentially lethal fumes to pool in deadly quantities at the location where the bodies were eventually found.
+As recently as 2006 there has been a new theory: that in the early hours of the morning, an eruption of hydrogen sulphide gas from the polluted river caused potentially lethal fumes to pool in deadly quantities at the location where the bodies were eventually found.

 The explanation for the strange covering of the bodies was that a passerby, not a murderer, covered Bogle and Chandler to preserve their modesty.